William C. Cramer: Civil rights

 Cramer had a mixed record on civil rights during his time in congress.
 In 1957, Cramer joined four other southern Republican House colleagues, including Bruce Alger of Texas and Joel T. Broyhill of Virginia, in seeking a conference with President Eisenhower to discuss the Little Rock Integration Crisis.
 They wanted to persuade the president to remove federal troops that he had sent there to maintain order, but Eisenhower kept troops in the city for the remainder of the 1957-1958 school year.
-Despite this, Cramer had been one of the few Southern Congressmen not to sign the 1956 anti-desegregation Southern Manifesto.
-Cramer voted in favor of the Voting Rights Act of 1965 and Civil Rights Act of 1968.
-These contrasted with Cramer’s earlier votes against the Civil Rights Acts of 1957, 1960, and 1964.
-Cramer did not vote on the 24th Amendment to the U.S. Constitution.
+Cramer joined other Southern Congressmen in signing the 1956 anti-desegregation Southern Manifesto and voted against the Civil Rights Acts of 1957, 1960, and 1964, but Cramer did not vote on the 24th Amendment to the U.S. Constitution and voted in favor of the Voting Rights Act of 1965 and the initial House version of the Civil Rights Act of 1968, but voted against its final passage after amended in the Senate.

 In time, Cramer became the ranking minority member on the then-named House Public Works Committee.
 He was a ranking member of the Roads subcommittee and was influential in federal highway policy at a time of extensive expansion of federal investment.
 Cramer addressed corruption in highway politics, worked to keep Interstates toll-free, and ensured that highway funds were kept to invest in roads.
 He battled proponents of the Sunshine State Parkway in Florida.
 As it was constructed parallel to designated Interstate routes, it threatened to draw off traffic and make the highways unfeasible.
-Using his influence on a federal project in the state, Cramer secured funding for the additional mileage to provide a link between Tampa Bay and Miami.
+Using his influence on a federal project in the state, Cramer secured funding for the additional mileage to provide a link between Tampa Bay and Miami via Interstate 75.
 It had not been authorized in the original federal project and funding.
 This route passed through St. Petersburg so he got his hometown covered.

 Cramer was also vice chairman of the House Republican Conference, which became more influential as representation increased from southern states.